"Education is the most powerful weapon which you can use to change the world". Nelson Mandela

 Teachers Training in July

-Teachers are immersed in local California culture, they are offered authentic Native vetted knowledge.
-This shared knowledge enables teachers to educate our youth more accurately when teaching students about Native American Culture.
+Teachers are immersed in California Native history & pre-history, they are offered authentic Native vetted knowledge.
 Over the course of two days we create a walnut dice game, a pine nut necklace, and a rawhide rattle.
 We discuss our relationship with the natural resources utilized and clarify how the environment shaped how people lived.
-In turn teachers will be given curriculum and are encouraged to create a teaching plan to share with their students.
-Teachers will experience a deeper connection to the land and feel more empowered to teach others about native culture.
-Inspiring a passion to learn.
+Teachers will receive curriculum and are encouraged to utilize teaching plans with their students.
+The result, teachers experience a deeper connection to the land and are provided with resources to teach others about native culture.
+Ultimately inspiring personal responsibility and a passion to learn for students and teachers.

 This is a unique opportunity to learn about Native Culture from a Native Perspective, Join us in July!